Duck Den murder: Reunion with birth mother and the prosecution's case

 On 24 November 1997, 19-year-old Lim Chin Chong stood trial in the High Court for the murder of his 65-year-old employer Philip Low Cheng Quee, with High Court judge Kan Ting Chiu hearing the case.
 Lim was represented by defence lawyer Luke Lee while the prosecution in charge of his case was led by Deputy Public Prosecutor (DPP) Lee Sing Lit (who would also prosecute convicted maid abuser Ng Hua Chye in 2002) of the Attorney-General's Chambers (AGC).
 During the course of the trial, the case, which became known as the Duck Den murder case, caused sensation among the public given the presence of homosexual brothels and several unnatural aspects of the case.

 The murder trial of Lim also marked the first time Lim reunited with his biological mother Yong Ah Khiau (杨亚娇 Yáng Yàjiāo).
-Yong, who affectionately regarded her son as "Little Wen Wen" (小文文 Xiăo Wénwén) when he was young, came to the courtroom daily to witness the trial proceedings, to show support for her son whom she never seen for the past 17 years.
+Yong, who affectionately regarded her son as "Little Wen Wen" (小文文 Xiăo Wénwén) when he was young, came to the courtroom daily to witness the trial proceedings, to show support for her son, whom she had not seen for the past 17 years.
 Yong confirmed to the court that her son was exactly 18 years and eight months old at the time he murdered Low.
 Given the fact that Lim had already reached his 18th birthday when he killed Low, Lim would still face the death penalty if found guilty of murder under Singapore law.
 The laws of Singapore back then also dictated that if a minor aged below 18 was found guilty of murder, the convict would not face capital punishment but would be serving indefinite detention under the President's Pleasure.

 During Lim's trial, both Low's friend Chan Kok Leong and Low's hired prostitute Sajai Karakot, who were present at the flat, appeared as witnesses for the prosecution.
 Lim's girlfriend also appeared in court to testify for the prosecution that Lim confessed to killing Low when he met her on the night of the murder prior to his escape from Singapore.
-The forensic pathologist, Dr Wee Keng Poh, testified that during his post-mortem examination of Low's corpse, he found that injuries on the skull and face, and there were at least six to seven blows inflicted by a blunt object onto the head.
+The forensic pathologist, Dr Wee Keng Poh, testified that during his post-mortem examination of Low's corpse, he found injuries on the skull and face, and there were at least six to seven blows inflicted by a blunt object onto the head.
 Dr Wee stated that the facial injuries were consistent with being caused by several punches, and he stated that the severity of the injuries on Low's skull would have been fatal enough to cause death within minutes.
-He also stated that the denture, which was found on the covered head of Low, could have fell off during the assault and it was placed onto the head after Low's head was covered and at the end of the assault.
+He also stated that the denture, which was found on the covered head of Low, could have fallen off during the assault and it was placed onto the head after Low's head was covered at the end of the assault.